 All of the settings in this tab or pretty much self-explanatory.
 The only setting I enable is to allow resizing of existing images.
 I don’t see a reason why most people would do otherwise as well.
 The resize detection option can be useful to quickly see which images need to be scaled down.
 When enabled, it allows you to browse your website (while logged in) and see images that are not scaled properly.
 Maybe you have an image over 1000 pixels wide that is shrunk into a column 480 pixels wide.
 CSS will scale this down, but the file size will remain large.
 It is better to serve a scaled image for faster load times.

-If you use a photo editing application to save and manage your images, you probably won’t find much use for these settings.
+If you use a photo editing application like Crello to save and manage your images, you probably won’t find much use for these settings.
 While I’ve never had a problem, I do like to keep the original images in my WordPress installations.
 I think sacrificing some storage space to keep originals is a fair trade-off in case a mistake is made.
 If you keep local copies of all of your images then it really shouldn’t matter.

 I get a kick out of the message “No warnings here, just do it.” for gif to png conversion.
 This doesn’t affect animated gifs.
 As the author states, pngs are generally better than gifs.
 Unless it has animation, you should have no reason to use this image format.

 One of the highlights of this plugin is WebP support.
 What is WebP?
-It’s an image format developed by Google that rivals the quality of JPG but at a smaller file size.
-Chrome supports this format as well as a couple other browsers.
+It’s an image format developed by Google that rivals the quality of JPG but at smaller file sizes.
+Chrome supports this format as well as a couple of other browsers.
 However, JPGs can be used as a fallback option meaning you really should enable JPG/PNG to WebP.
 This article is several years old but does a great job of comparing WebP to JPG.

 I like to leave Force WebP, WebP URLs, Alternative WebP Rewriting empty.
 Depending on your setup, you may need to test and tweak accordingly.
 At this point, it is good to save your changes.